 Pickleball Canada-sanctioned tournaments are insured by a General Liability Policy and Participant Accident Policy.
 The insurance is automatic if the tournament has been sanctioned.
 Click here to request a certificate for proof of insurance if required by the owner of the venue.
 The certificate should be requested at least 30 days before the start of the tournament.
 A certificate will only be issued upon request and after receipt of the sanctioning fee.

 PICKLEBALL CANADA Membership

-Before a tournament is PICKLEBALL CANADA sanctioned, the tournament director must declare the make and model of the ball that will be used.The ball must be listed on the IFP/PICKLEBALL CANADA list of Approved Balls.
-Until the approved ball is declared, the sanctioning status will remain as PICKLEBALL CANADA pending.
+Before a tournament is Pickleball Canada sanctioned, the tournament director must declare the make and model of the ball that will be used.The ball must be listed on the IFP/PCO list of Approved Balls.
+Until the approved ball is declared, the sanctioning status will remain as Pickleball Canada pending.

 The tournament director must follow all IFP Official Tournament Rules.